Anointing of the sick is a Catholic Sacrament.

 In this article, we will talk cover everything you want to know about this important sacrament in the Catholic Church.

 What is Anointing of the Sick?

-Anointing of the Sick is a sacrament which gives one grace as strengthening, and peace and courage to overcome the difficulties that are associated with disease, illness and dying.
+Anointing of the Sick is a sacrament that gives one grace as strengthening, peace, and courage to overcome the difficulties that are associated with disease, illness, and dying.
 Along with the sacrament of Confession, it is considered a sacrament of healing.